 - Learned Optimism: How to Change Your Mind and Your Life (Martin E.P.
 Seligman)

-What’s holding you back most from what you want to do?
+What’s holding you back most from what you really want to do?
 Is it fear of failure?
-Fear of falling?
-Fear of flying?
-Fear of intimacy?
+Falling?
+Flying?
+Intimacy?

 Now that you have some tools to deal with those fears, go ahead and add overcoming them to your bucket list.

 This is exactly how I set mine up, and it’s a lot of fun.
-Next up in the overcoming fears pipeline: scrambling.
+Next up in the “how to be a badass” pipeline: scrambling.
 Second: hitting on hot guys.
 Yeah, I am more afraid of romantic rejection that Third-World dictators.
 But not for long.

 There’s a reason quote posts are so popular on Pinterest and Facebook.
 They work.

-When I was researching key words for this post, “Fearless quotes” was one people were searching madly for.
+When I was researching key words for this “how to be badass” post, “fearless quotes” was one term people were searching madly for.
 So I’ve worked a few of my favs into this blog.

 BTW, fearlessness is a big theme of the Miss Adventure Pants Pinterest board, so if you’re thirsty for more, follow us for a regular dose of inspiration.

 Well, that’s all I can think of.
-If you have any good brain hacks for overcoming fear, be sure to comment below.
+If you have any good brain hacks on how to be badass, I’d love to hear them.
 In the meantime, I’ll leave you with these parting words: